 In the above screenshot, you can see how my formula works.
 However, I prefer having a “YES” appear as the cell contents instead of “1”.
 I’d also prefer to have blank cells if my search term didn’t produce any results.
 We can do this by wrapping our previous formula with ISNUMBER and the IF function.

-=IF(ISNUMBER(MATCH("*swap*",A2,0)), "Yes", "")
+=IF(ISNUMBER(MATCH("*convert*",A2,0)), "Yes", "")

-Basically, I’m asking Excel to return a “Yes” for a true condition and a blank when false.
+In this formula, I’m asking Excel to return a “Yes” for a true condition and a blank when false.